Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 19 October 2023:
+- Summary API not working bug resolved
+- Removed version and update time from Email reponse
+- Partial Approved not visible for ARC bug resolved
+- Deployment on Staging & Production

 ### 18 October 2023:
 - ARC created Documents not having Partial Approval
 - Referred Cases not visible in ARC bug resolved